Equities edge higher, dollar gains on last day of choppy quarter

 “The election is not the primary driver of markets right now - the level of economic reopening is,” said David Bahnsen, chief investment officer at the Bahnsen Group.

-Globally, markets - most of which are headed for their first monthly retreats since March’s coronavirus-triggered meltdown - either deepened losses or pulled back from highs scaled after data showed China’s economic recovery remains on track.

-MSCI’s broadest index of world shares, which tracks nearly 50 countries, is on path for a 4% September loss.
-Overall, it is on track to close out the quarter with a 7% gain.
+MSCI's broadest index of world shares, which tracks nearly 50 countries .MIWD00000PUS, lost 3.4 in September, its first monthly loss since equities plummeted in March as much of the global economy was frozen in response to the pandemic.
+The index closed the quarter with a 7.7% gain.

-Oil is down just over 10% this month, while gold’s 4.1% drop will make it its worst month since late 2016.
+Oil LCOc1 dropped approximately 10% for the month, while gold's XAU= 4.1% drop was its worst month since late 2016.

-The U.S. dollar crept higher and is set for its best monthly gain since July 2019, while Japan’s yen rose 0.2% to 105.50 per dollar, its strongest daily rise in nearly two weeks.

 As the Nov.
 3 U.S. election draws closer, investors are increasingly expecting a bumpy final lap and are bracing for the possibility that the result will be unclear on Election Day.

 Options trade points to a volatile November.
-Two-month dollar/yen volatility, a gauge of expected moves in the yen, is elevated, and its premium over one-month volatility is near record levels.
+Two-month dollar/yen volatility JPY2MO=, a gauge of expected moves in the yen, is elevated, and its premium over one-month volatility JPY1MO= is near record levels.

 In the closing stages of Tuesday night’s debate, Biden said he would accept defeat if he lost at the ballot box and would not claim victory prematurely.